collocations.org

 1. small bright piece of burning material/electric flash

-VERB + SPARK
+VERB + spark

-emit, produce, send (out), shower, strike
+emit, produce, send, send out, shower (sb with), strike

-The firework showered sparks all over the lawn. | His iron-tipped stick struck sparks from the pavement.
+The firework showered sparks all over the lawn.

-SPARK + VERB
+spark + VERB

-Flying sparks set fire to the dry grass.
+Flying sparks ignited the dry grass.

-die (out)
+die

 PHRASES